Open Letter to the Sages

 I hope this gives a more complete and nuanced picture.”

-I’ve come to learn that what Christianity teaches about Yeshua is false and there have been many famous rabbis, especially the posek and Rabbi Jacob Emden (Yaavetz), who have said that the historical Yeshua was a kosher, Orthodox Jewish teacher of the Oral and Written Torah, who never claimed to be G-d.
-If that’s true, which I believe it is, and he fits the rabbinic qualifications of the Messiah better than anyone else, then why am I still not allowed to consider him as a potential Messiah, being myself an Orthodox Jew?
+I’ve come to learn that what Christianity teaches about Yeshua is false and there have been many famous rabbis, especially the posek and Rabbi Jacob Emden (Yavetz), who have said that the historical Yeshua was a kosher, Orthodox Jewish teacher of the Oral and Written Torah, who never claimed to be G-d.
+If that’s true, which I believe it is, and he fits the rabbinic qualifications of the Messiah better than anyone else, then why are we still not allowed to consider him a potential Messiah as Orthodox Jews?

 Living my life for years as an Orthodox Jew, I’m utterly dedicated and devoted to the Torah, the Sages, and Halachah.
 More and more it seems that the story of Yeshua matches with Judaism’s very own teachings about Moshiach more than any other person.
-Judaism teaches that we can believe anyone is Moshiach within the parameters of Halacha, like Rabbi Akiva about Bar Kochba, Yaakov Avinu about Shimshon, or Chabadniks about their Rebbe, and I’m not trying to convince any other Jew that they must believe like I do.
-If anything, I want Christians, Muslims, and the entire world to recognize how Jewish their Messiah Yeshua really was in order that they also love Torah and Judaism as he did.
-Why does anyone have to be afraid that by sharing their genuine thoughts and questions about this, they have to worry about (G-d forbid) being put on a list, on the news, ostracized and shunned by a community that teaches Ahavat Chinam (unconditional love)?
+Judaism teaches that we can believe anyone is Moshiach within the parameters of Halacha, like Rabbi Akiva about Bar Kochba, Yaakov Avinu about Shimshon (Gilgul of Yeshu, according to Minchat Yehuda), or Chabadniks about their Rebbe, and I’m not trying to convince any other Jew that they must believe like I do.
+If anything, I want Christians, Muslims, and the entire world to recognize how Jewish their Messiah Yeshua really was in order that they also love Torah, Jews, and Judaism as he did.
+Why does anyone have to be afraid that by sharing their genuine thoughts and questions about this, they have to worry about (G-d forbid) being put on a list, on the news, ostracized and shunned by a community that teaches Ahavat Chinam (unconditional love) as a cure for our long exile?
 What am I missing?

 Response From 3rd Orthodox Rabbi*